One of injured at Baku nightclub explosion dies in hospital

 By Trend

-One of the victims of the April 3 explosion in a Baku nightclub, Fargana Eynullayeva (born in 1999), has died, Trend reports.
+One of the victims of the April 3 explosion in a Baku nightclub, Gulbala Abdullayev, has died, said the head of the press service of Management Union of Medical Territorial Units (TABIB) Zamirа Adilova, Trend reports.

-According to Management Union of Medical Territorial Units (TABIB), after the explosion, she was placed in intensive care with heavy burns, but eventually she couldn't be saved.
+According to her, at present, none of the victims of the explosion at the facility in the territory of the Sabail district are being treated in medical institutions under the jurisdiction of TABIB.

+A few days ago, the wounded were transferred to private medical institutions operating in the country, on the basis of a written permit from their relatives.

+Gulbala Abdullayev died in a private hospital.
+His condition was assessed as critically serious.

-Overall, two people have died and 37 more got injured as a result of the explosion.
+Overall, three people have died and 37 got injured as a result of the explosion.
+In addition, 14 cars, one apartment and two non-residential facilities were damaged.

 ---